SamuelAsherRivello/rmc-core/README.md

 Some packages include optional samples with clear use cases.
 To import and run the samples:

 1. Open Unity and then open `Window > Package Manager`
-1. Select This Package
+1. Select this package
-1. Select Samples
+1. Select samples
 1. Import

 ## Configuration